recursive-automata/word2vec_and_friends/README.md

 Like all (data-)scientists, I stand on the shoulders of giants.
 The inspiration for this project was largely a talk Chris Moody gave at *Text by the Bay* in 2015.
-And the excellent, open-source implementation of the algorithm was written and maintained by Radim Řehůřek.
+And an excellent, open-source implementation of Word2Vec was written and is maintained by Radim Řehůřek.

 # References